 Then get creative.

-Groceries are the biggest household expense after house and car repayments.
+Groceries are the biggest household expense after the house and car repayments.
 Which is why saving money here really pays off.

 You can make HUGE savings on your grocery budget by learning how to cook fresh food from scratch.